We are very pleased to confirm that Adrian Paul will be joining us for The Gathering…

 Since the final episode of the series aired in 1998, Adrian has remained busy with television and film work.
 He reprised the role of Duncan in Highlander: Endgame (2000) starring alongside Christopher Lambert and in The Source (2008) for which he also took on the role of Executive Producer.
 In between he starred and produced sf drama Tracker (2001) and made appearances in series such as Charmed and Relic Hunter.
 Film projects included The Breed, The Void, Code Hunter, Nemesis Game, Moscow Heat, Throttle, Tides of War, Seance, Lost Colony, Eyeborgs, The Heavy and Nine Miles Down.

 If this wasn’t enough to keep anyone busy Adrian devotes the rest of his time to children’s charities including his own, The PEACE Fund (Protect, Educate and Aid Children Everywhere) for which he received a Peacemaker award in Russia in 2006.
 The organisation seeks to help children and initiatives based around helping them throughout the world and Adrian has served as an ambassador for the cause as well as founder.

 Adrian also continues to attend genre conventions and his Sword Experience is proving a major attraction as attendees learn the art of safely and effectively reproducing key sword-fights from the screen.
-We’re delighted that Adrian will be undertaking the Sword Experience with us in Los Angeles… and you can book your place by visiting the Experience’s official site…
+We’re delighted that Adrian will be undertaking the Sword Experience with us in Los Angeles… and you can book your place for this by visiting the Sword Experience’s official site…